Loopring/protocols/packages/loopring_v3/circuit/statements.md

 ## Selector statement

-A valid instance of an Selector statement assures that given an input of:
+A valid instance of a Selector statement assures that given an input of:

 - type: F